5top1t/caffe-library/README.md

 $ docker-compose up -d
 ```

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
-Open [http://localhost:8000](http://localhost:8000/books) to view it in the browser.
+Open [localhost](http://localhost:8000/books) to view it in the browser.